Enhanced Verifiable CPD from the

 NB:

-• Amoxicillin, like other penicillins, can cause hypersensitivity reactions and antibiotic-associated colitis.
+• Amoxicillin, like other penicillins, can cause hypersensitivity reactions.
 Avoid in patients with penicillin hypersensitivity.

 • Amoxicillin can alter the anticoagulant effect of warfarin; monitor INR in warfarin users.